BEEF LIVER BALLS

 Dog Treats Google search WEEK DAY TREND Aug - Oct 2016

 The graph above is a little bit of a cheat, considering how scattered the normalised data graphs for 13 weeks is.
-With normalised data the average day search value is ONE, and for the 13 weeks the average standard deviation for all days is around 0.35.
-Which is nearly a third of the average value !
-In statistical terms the data doesnt have a very clear trend.
+With normalised data, the average day search value is ONE, and for the 13 weeks the average standard deviation for all days is around 0.35.
+Which is nearly a third of the average value!
+In statistical terms, the data doesnt have a very clear trend.

-However if you look at the single week avaraged graph above and compare it to the normalised graph for any major peaks or troughs you can see that on average a few trends tend to exist.
+However if you look at the single week averaged graph above and compare it to the normalised graph for any major peaks or troughs you can see that on average a few trends tend to exist.